cheadrian/termux-chroot-proot-wine-box86_64/Setup_Steam.md

 ## Alternative

 You can install and run the Windows version of Steam through the [PlayOnLinux](Setup_PlayOnLinux.md) or set it up with already installed Wine.
+Use "-oldbigpicture -bigpicture -windowed -login someotherusername somepassword" as arguments.
+Check out [here](https://steamcommunity.com/discussions/forum/0/3758852249527312123/) for more support.

+Note: oldbigpicture will have low FPS without hardware acceleration.

+Example command using system installed wine:

+    wine Steam.exe -oldbigpicture -bigpicture -windowed -login anonymous

+For the moment it doesn't display text, probably due missing fonts, but you can login and use the functions.
+Installing corefonts (Microsoft Core Fonts) and allfonts through winetricks / PlayOnLinux doesn't make a difference.

+    winetricks32 corefonts
+    winetricks32 allfonts

+Other options to open Steam doesn't work with the current version, as it open just a black window.